0xIrakli/Adventures-Of-Gela/game-1.md

-Pick a composite integer between 1 and 20 exclusive and I will try to guess it
+Pick an integer between 1 and 20 inclusive and I will try to guess it

 ---